ariga/atlas/doc/md/guides/postgres/index-operator-classes.md

 ### Wrapping up

 In this guide, we demonstrated how using indexes with an appropriate operator class becomes a very crucial skill in optimizing query performance with combinations of certain clauses and operators.

 ## Need More Help?​

 [Join the Ariga Discord Server](https://discord.com/invite/zZ6sWVg6NT) for early access to features and the ability to provide exclusive feedback that improves your Database Management Tooling.

-[Sign up](https://atlasnewsletter.substack.com/) to our newsletter to stay up to date about [Atlas](https://atlasgo.io/), our OSS database schema management tool, and our cloud platform [Ariga Cloud](https://ariga.cloud/).
+[Sign up](https://atlasnewsletter.substack.com/) to our newsletter to stay up to date about [Atlas](https://atlasgo.io/), our OSS database schema management tool, and our cloud platform [Atlas Cloud](https://atlasgo.cloud/).